Welcome to SurfFitter, an application for analyzing π-MMA isotherms for monocomponent insoluble surfactant monolayers.

 Data files are accepted in KSV NIMA and NIMA formats, or a CSV/TXT file with columns: APL in nm2/lipid and \(\pi\) in mN/m (see available sample files).
 In case of any trouble with the file format, please contact us at surffitter@ciqus.usc.es.

-The model employed in SurfFitter, derived from basic thermodynamics equations, identifies the regions of pure phase and phase coexistence in the isotherm taking as fitting parameters all the APL,\(\pi\) values that mark the boundaries between phases (white dots in the figure).
-AG, the APL value at which water pores close, is not a fitting parameter but is arbitrary chosen for representations.
-See the article reference above for a more detailed explanation.
+The model employed in SurfFitter, the PRISM model, is derived from basic thermodynamics equations.
+It identifies the regimes of single-phase and phase coexistence in the isotherm taking as fitting parameters all the \(\mathrm{APL}\),\(\pi\) values that mark the boundaries between phases (white dots in the figure above).
+See the article referenced above for a more detailed explanation.

-• At regions of pure phase \(i\), lipids occupy an average area per lipid betweeen \(A^i_{min}\) and \(A^i_{max}\).
-The surface pressure increases with the monolayer compression according o the elasticity modulus \(E^i\) of that phase.
+• At regions of pure phase \(\beta\), lipids occupy an average molecular area between \(\mathrm{APL}^\beta_{min}\) and \(\mathrm{APL}^\beta_{max}\), and the surface pressure increases with the monolayer compression according to the elasticity modulus \(K^\beta\) of that phase.

 S-solid, C-condensed, E-expanded, G-gas, b-bulk water, s-surface water.